 6) Bile Supplements for Eye Health

-Bile supplements have positive effects on the health of the mouse retina, including a reduced accumulation of superoxide radicals, rod cell death, and the disruption of the inner and outer cone segments (R).
+Bile supplements have positive effects on the health of the mouse retina, including a reduced accumulation of superoxide radicals, rod cell death.
+Bile supplements also help with the disruption of the inner and outer cone segments (R).

 Adverse Effects of Bile Supplements